-This type of leadership style works well among established teams where you can trust that people know what you expect and are onboard with your ideas.
+The participative leadership style works well among established teams where you can trust that people know what you expect and are onboard with your ideas.
 It may be more difficult to get traction this way when your team is very new.

 Achievement-oriented leaders are all about goals.
 They tend to think of the “stretch” and believe that their team can do better.
 They like an environment of continuous improvement, and tend to empower their employees, while establishing a hierarchy of goals.

-Action-oriented leaders tend to have a strong sense of immediacy, leading them to focus well on seeing tasks through to fruition.
-They usually lead by example, and often, team members see their own roles as being more in support of this leader, who is the key achiever.
+People who use action-oriented types of leadership style typically lead by example, and often, team members see their own roles as being more in support of this leader, who is the key achiever.

-This style of leadership is great for ensuring projects are seen through to completion in smaller businesses.
+This type of leadership is great for ensuring projects are seen through to completion in smaller businesses.
 The leader may have a tendency to try to take too many things onboard themselves though, where perhaps they could delegate more.

 A transformational style is encouraged in companies that want to see strong growth.
 The danger of this leadership style is that the leader may lose sight of individual learning curves if team members don’t receive the right coaching for new responsibilities.

 A servant leader is someone who focuses on the needs of their employees.
 They work to develop their employees' skills and help them grow in their careers.

 The servant leadership style can create a very positive and supportive work environment.
 Employees feel like they are valued and that their career development is a priority.